Ruchita06-sah/jenkins-docker-pipeline/README.md

 ## Project Overview

 Pipeline 1: Basic Docker Agent Pipeline
 A simple pipeline that uses a Node.js Docker image to execute a basic test step.
-This serves as a foundational example of how Jenkins can run jobs inside a Docker container using a single agent.

 Pipeline 2: Multi-Agent, Multi-Stage Pipeline
 A more advanced pipeline that runs separate stages for frontend and backend in different Docker containers:
 - **Backend**: Simulated using a Python container.
 - **Frontend**: Simulated using an NGINX container.

-This setup demonstrates Jenkins ability to use stage-specific agents and reflects real-world CI/CD patterns for microservices and multi-component applications.

 ## Tools & Technologies
 - Jenkins